 Harmeet Dhillon was inside Kari Lake’s “war room” in Scottsdale, Ariz., when her cell phone rang.
-On the other end of the line was Ronna McDaniel, the chairwoman of the Republican National Committee.
-It was a few days after the midterm elections in which Republicans significantly underperformed expectations.
+On the other end was Ronna McDaniel, the chairwoman of the Republican National Committee.
+It was a few days after the midterms in which Republicans significantly underperformed expectations.
 Votes were still being tallied in Arizona, where Dhillon was working as an attorney for Lake, the GOP candidate for governor who would eventually lose by 17,000 votes but refuse to concede.

 A week later, McDaniel announced she was running for re-election, saying she had nearly 100 of the 168 RNC committee members pledging to back her.
 Dhillon was flabbergasted.
 Why would so many Republicans support a leader who had presided over so many losses?